Leximation

 Leximation has considerable experience in customizing and developing HTML-based Help systems, and can help to get you headed in the right direction.
 We also have experience in developing custom "containers" or interfaces to HTML-based Help systems, from stand-alone to embedded Help systems that are locally installed or accessed over the Internet.
 We can also help you to select an appropriate search tool for your Help system (or website), or can develop a custom search utility built to your specifications.

-If you're looking for something really new and innovative in the area of online Help delivery, take a look at AIR Help.
-This is a brand new Help alternative which makes use of Adobe's AIR technology and was first developed by Leximation in June of 2007.
-Since that time Adobe has come out with a tool for creating AIR Help from a RoboHelp WebHelp project.
-You can use the RoboHelp Packager to create AIR Help files or you can create your own to address a specific user assistance need.
-If you're interested in learning more about this exciting option, give us a call.
+If you're looking to create a very custom Help interface, you might consider AIR Help.
+This Help alternative makes use of Adobe's AIR technology and was initially developed by Leximation in June of 2007.
+AIR Help was first publicly demonstrated at the 2008 WritersUA conference in Portland, OR.
+Since that time Adobe has included the ability to create variations of AIR Help through RoboHelp.
+If you're interested in learning more about this option, give us a call.

 Leximation can provide you with the tools to convert your content into Help.
 Or, we can do the conversion for you and deliver the completed Help files.
 Let us analyze your Help system needs and offer an appropriate solution that works in both the short and long term.